 Curl up in a Cabin or Lodge

 If staying warm and cozy is more your idea of a good winter vacation, then why not check out a cabin with a big fireplace and plenty of warm blankets for cuddling up with a book or family game.
 Many state parks have fully equipped cabins you can rent year-round, plus you’re able to use all the amenities of the main lodge.
-We’ve also had great luck with renting cabins through VRBO or Airbnb.
+We’ve also had great luck with renting cabins through VRBO or Airbnb (my affiliate link which saves you $40 off your first stay!).
 Both options give you access to a kitchen which saves money on meals.

 Related Post: Airbnb with Kids: Tips for Your First Stay

 Yes!
 Don’t lose your mind this winter by being stuck at home.
 Winter is a great time to get out and explore close to home and the freezing temps don’t have to keep you homebound.
-Hopefully one of these affordable family winter getaways inspires a little adventure for you and your kids while still leaving you plenty of money in your travel budget to dream of warmer escapes!
+Check out a list of all my destination guides for even winter getaway ideas for families.
+Hopefully one of these ideas inspires a little adventure for you and your kids while still leaving you plenty of money in your travel budget to dream of warmer escapes!

-Do you have a favorite winter getaway for kids?
+Do you have a favorite winter getaway idea for families ?
 What are you doing to fight the cabin fever this time of year?
 Leave your advice in the comments below!